-An existing non-Twilio phone number, like the number to a wireless phone or a landline in your home or office, must be validated on your Twilio project before it can be used for outbound call or SMS testing with a free trial account.
-We also allow verified phone numbers to be used as a caller ID on outbound calls (this feature not available for outbound messaging).
-Continue reading for instructions and important information.
+An existing non-Twilio phone number, like the number to a wireless phone or a landline in your home or office, must be validated on your Twilio account before it can be used for specific Twilio account services.

 Notice: Verified phone numbers can only be used as a Caller ID for outbound Twilio calls.
 Incoming calls to the verified number will continue to route through the existing service provider (your wireless service, landline provider, etc.).
 If you would like to receive incoming calls through Twilio, you may be able to forward your calls to a Twilio phone number via your service provider.
 Alternatively, we may be able to port your phone number in.

 Notice: Free trial projects are only allowed to add verified caller IDs via SMS.

 - Access the Verified Caller IDs page in Console.

 - Click Add a new Caller ID .

 - Enter the desired phone number to verify, select the desired verification method, and then click Verify Number.

 Add a Verified Phone Number via the REST API